OpenDSA/OpenDSA/RST/en/Glossary.rst

       for the purpose of searching or comparing.
       Another term for :term:`search key`.

-   key-record pair
+   key-value pair
       A standard solution for solving the problem of how to relate a :term:`key` value to a record (or how to find the key for a given record) within the context of a particular :term:`index <indexing>`.
-      The idea is to simply stores as records in the index pairs of keys and records.
+      The idea is to simply store as records in the index pairs of keys and records.
       Specifically, the index will typically store a copy of the key along with a reference to the record.
-      The other standard solution to this problem is to pass a comparator function to the index methods.
+      The other standard solution to this problem is to pass a :term:`comparator` function to the index.

    key space
       The range of values that a :term:`key` value may take on.